The Fossil Gen 6 Wellness Hybrid is a classier take on a fitness smartwatch | CNN Underscored

 After you pair the Gen 6 Hybrid Wellness with your phone and start using Fossil’s companion app, you get a feeling that something’s missing.
 It tripped me out the first few times I used the app.
 I thought, “Wait, am I doing this correctly?”

 The user interface is particularly strange.
-If you want to access anything like your alarm, step count, sleep data, or configure notifications, you’ll find it in a horizontally-scrolling “For You” menu (which is also chock-full of ads).
-Below that is the Wellness list which presents glanceable health data.
-You can tap on any of it for an expanded view, but none of it is as well-detailed as what you’d get out of an Apple Watch, Fitbit, or ScanWatch.
+If you want to access anything like your alarm, step count, sleep data or notification configuration, you’ll find it in a horizontally scrolling “For You” menu (which is also chock-full of ads).
+Below that is the Wellness list, which presents glanceable health data.
+You can tap on any of it for an expanded view, but none of it is as well detailed as what you’d get out of an Apple Watch, Fitbit or ScanWatch.

 It’s a pretty poor experience, is what I’m trying to say.
 Fossil definitely needs to work on how its app works since it’s the bridge that connects its watches to your smartphone.